Rival Libyan militias clash in Tripoli, Benghazi

 The OPEC oil producer's petroleum industry has been a prime target for blockades by militias and other armed groups seeking to pressure the government for financial or political gain.

-Libya's Western partners fear the country is becoming increasingly polarized between two main factions of competing militia brigades and their political allies.
+Libya's Western partners fear the country is becoming increasingly polarised between two main factions of competing militia brigades and their political allies.

 One side is grouped around the western town of Zintan and their Tripoli allies who are loosely tied to the National Forces Alliance political movement in the parliament.

-The second faction centers on the more Islamist-leaning Misrata brigades and allied militias who side with the Justice and Construction Party, a wing of the Muslim Brotherhood.
+The second faction centres on the more Islamist-leaning Misrata brigades and allied militias who side with the Justice and Construction Party, a wing of the Muslim Brotherhood.

 Zintan fighters have controlled Tripoli's main airport since the fall of the capital in 2011.
 They have repeatedly clashed with rivals in Tripoli, but this week's battles were the most sustained since Gaddafi's overthrow.